TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

 `May we create a ext_emconf.php for you? (yes/no) [no]:`
     Mandatory for extensions supporting TYPO3 v10.
 Starting with v11:
     If your extension should be installable in legacy TYPO3 installations choose `yes`.
-This is not necessary for local extensions in composer-based installations.
+This is not necessary for local extensions in Composer-based installations.

 4. Have a look at the result